omgupta7352/Bloging__API/README.md

 ## Set up MySQL
-Configure database according to application.properties file, or update this file with yours properties.
+1. Configure database according to application.properties file, or update this file with yours properties.
+2. Make sure that application.properties have all necessary properties like user name, password, etc to make connection from MySQL.

+## Unit Test
+- PostServiceTest